Lucille La Verne: Biography

 and Orphans of the Storm, directed by D.W.
 Griffith.
-Her best known part is that of the voice of the Evil Queen, and her alter ego the old hag, from Disney's 1937 animated film Snow White and the Seven Dwarfs, which was her final film performance.
+Her best known part is that of the voice of the Evil Queen, and her alter ego of the old witch from Disney's 1937 animated film Snow White and the Seven Dwarfs which was her final film performance.

 Death

-Lucille La Verne died at the age of 72 in Culver City, California on March 4, 1945, after suffering from cancer.
+Lucille La Verne died at the age of 72 in Culver City, California, on March 4, 1945, after suffering from lung cancer.
 She was interred at Inglewood Park Cemetery.
-La Verne's grave was unmarked for nearly 75 years before fans took up a collection to ensure that she had a stone.
+Her grave remained unmarked for seven decades until a GoFundMe was set up in 2020.